-Note: No extension of time is available if a conditional agreement is submitted before it becomes unconditional - that is, payment will be due within 14 days from the lodgement date as normal.
+Note: No extension of time is available if a conditional agreement is submitted before it becomes unconditional - that is, payment will be due within 14 days of the lodgement date as normal.

-Transaction numbers are automatically generated by OSR Online for each transaction.
+Transaction numbers are automatically generated by QRO Online for each transaction.